William L. Charron

 William Charron is a partner at Pryor Cashman LLP in the firm’s Litigation Department.
-He is Co-Chair of the firm’s Art Law Practice Group and represents clients in art title and authenticity cases.
+He is co-chair of the firm’s Art Law practice and represents clients in art title and authenticity cases.
 Bill’s practice is focused on property rights cases in a number of contexts, including intellectual property matters arising under the Copyright and Lanham Acts, right of publicity and defamation laws, and real estate litigation.
 He has also represented clients in a number of complex cases involving civil rights, civil RICO, antitrust, securities fraud, and banking claims, as well as numerous contract, shareholder, and LLC membership disputes.

 Bill has particular experience in handling appellate litigation, including successfully arguing appeals to the Second, Third, Sixth, and Eleventh U.S. Circuit Courts of Appeal, and to the First and Second Departments of the Appellate Division in New York.
 He also teaches appellate advocacy and legal writing as an adjunct professor at Columbia Law School.

 Some of Bill’s recent and other representative court victories include: